-Ryder Scott Company Petroleum Consultants (the "Technical Adviser") has prepared an independent technical due diligence report dated March 15, 2020 (the "Independent Technical Due Diligence Report"), which is attached as "Annex B: Independent Technical Due Diligence Report".
+In connection with the offering of the Original Bonds, Ryder Scott Company Petroleum Consultants (the "Technical Adviser") prepared an independent technical due diligence report dated March 15, 2020 (the "Original Independent Technical Due Diligence Report").
+The Technical Adviser has supplemented and updated the Original Independent Technical Due Diligence Report by way of an addendum dated February 5, 2021 (the "Independent Technical Due Diligence Report Addendum" and together with the Original Independent Technical Due Diligence Report the "Independent Technical Due Diligence Report").
+The Independent Technical Due Diligence Report is attached as "Annex B1: Original Independent Technical Due Diligence Report" and "Annex B2: Independent Technical Due Diligence Report Addendum".
 The Technical Adviser is an international consulting firm that provides due diligence and consulting services to the oil and gas industries.
 In the Independent Technical Due Diligence Report, based upon available information and certain assumptions, the Technical Adviser presents the findings of the technical assessment of selected ADNOC operated sales gas, injection, and NGL pipelines in the UAE and includes the following: